-An organisation can be incorporated under New Zealand legislation, such as the Incorporated Societies Act 1908, Companies Act 1993 or the Charitable Trusts Act 1957, or it may be incorporated under foreign legislation.
+An organisation can be incorporated under New Zealand legislation, such as the Incorporated Societies Act 1908, Companies Act 1993 or the Charitable Trusts Act 1957.
+An organisation may also be incorporated under foreign legislation.

 Make sure you complete this box as different tax rates apply for incorporated societies.
-See page 21 of this guide.
+See page 17 of this guide.